Mohamed-loua/Fitness-App/Frontend/README.md

 # Introduction

-Introducing my fitness app project, built with React - a versatile tool that adapts to your unique fitness journey.
-With a focus on user-driven customization, this app takes your weight, height, and age to calculate customized macronutrient goals for weight gain or loss.
-It goes beyond creating personalized exercise plans based on the equipment you have.
-The heart of the app lies in its intuitive ability to add, view, update and delete workouts – giving users seamless customization of their fitness routine.
+This is first fitness app project.
+This app takes your weight, height, and age to calculate customized macronutrient goals for weight gain or loss.
+The app will create meals plans based on your informations.
+I hope this app becomes your most used tool on your weight loss or weight gain journey.

 ## Available Scripts